 Creating an omnichannel customer experience

 Your target groups have multiple options for receiving information on your brand, your products, and even your competitors.
-They can look everywhere and at any time.
+They can look everywhere and any time it’s convenient.

 Some of these channels are provided and fed by you directly, like your website and social sites.
 Others contain information from third parties (which you can also feed).